These Vanilla Bean Caramel Thumbprint Cookies are filled with a homemade vanilla bean caramel sauce. Not your average thumbprint cookie.

 While I really love a classic thumbprint cookie…I don’t tend to stick to the classics on this blog.

-And now I have made these Vanilla Bean Caramel Thumbprint Cookies.
+So I made these Vanilla Bean Caramel Thumbprint Cookies.

 The base of the cookie is essentially shortbread.